-Our current projects focus on three populations:
+Our current projects focus on two populations:

 - Children and adolescents with Williams syndrome

-- Children and adolescents with neurofibromatosis-1
+- Children and adolescents with neurofibromatosis type 1

 - Longitudinal study of cognitive, social, and emotional difficulties in children with neurofibromatosis-1 beginning in early childhood (cognitive and preacademic abilities, motor functioning, attention and executive difficulties)